yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/databases-schemas-tables.md

 ### Default databases

-When a YugabyteDB cluster is deployed, YugabyteDB creates a set of default databases.
+When a YugabyteDB cluster is deployed, YugabyteDB creates a set of default databases as described in the following table.

-The following table describes the default databases created by YugabyteDB when deploying a cluster.

 | Database | Source | Description |
 | :--- | :--- | :--- |